-The Drug Enforcement Agency in Philadelphia recently reported that this city has the highest number of drug-related overdose deaths in the state: 655, which is more than five times of any other county.
+The Drug Enforcement Administration in Philadelphia recently reported that this city has the highest number of drug-related overdose deaths in the state: 655, which is more than five times of any other county.
 Heroin, illegal use of prescription pills and even PCP are all on the rise in Philadelphia, and cocaine is still widely available here, more than nearly anywhere else in the nation.
 People are traveling to New Jersey to feed their addictions, and gangs play a big role.
 The impacts are troubling.

 Thankfully, there are now a substantial number of drug rehabs in Philadelphia, PA for those who are ready to leave addiction behind.
 In the city and surrounding areas, there are inpatient and outpatient programs, as well as detoxification treatments and a wide variety of recovery meetings that offer the resources needed to overcome the struggles of drug use.
 Regardless of the circumstances surrounding your life, you can get the help you need at a Philadelphia drug rehab center.
-This guide is designed to provide treatment information to get you started in becoming free from drugs and alcohol.

 You’re not alone in this struggle.

 Finding Help & Recovery in Philadelphia, PA

 Alcohol & Drug Rehab Centers in Philadelphia, Pennsylvania